 Laura Ann explained the report in more detail and highlighted some key issues –overspend down slightly to £79k and Capital programme spend on target.

 No comments or questions raised.

 This Forum is open to all tenants and members of Tenant & Residents Associations

-Once the dates are known, a Pre- HACC Forum will be arranged to discuss the papers with the Housing Convenor and officers who have written the papers.
+The next Pre- HACC Forum will be on Tuesday 2 May (due to bank holiday weekend) with the Housing Convenor and officers who have written the committee papers.

 The papers are available the week before and electronic copies will be sent to all TRA Secretaries, WDTRO members and via TP Facebook page.